 - v.
-According to the information and explanations given to us, the Company has not accepted any deposit during the year to which the provisions of Sections 73 to 76 or any other relevant provisions of Companies Act, 2013 were applicable. - vi.
+According to the information and explanations given to us, The Company has not accepted any deposit or amounts which are deemed to be deposits.
+Hence, reporting under clause (v) of the Order is not applicable. - vi.
 The maintenance of cost records has been specified by the Central Government under section 148(1) of the Companies Act, 2013 for Gears and Accessories.
 We have broadly reviewed the cost records maintained by the Company pursuant to the Companies (Cost Records and Audit) Rules, 2014, as amended prescribed by the Central Government under sub-section (1) of Section 148 of the Companies Act, 2013, and are of the opinion that, prima facie, the prescribed cost records have been made and maintained.
 We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - vii.
-According to the information and explanations given to us, in respect of statutory dues: - a.
-The Company has been generally regular in depositing undisputed statutory dues, including Provident Fund, Employees' State Insurance, Income-tax, Service Tax, Goods and Services Tax, Cess and other material statutory dues applicable to it to the appropriate authorities. - b.
-There were no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income-tax, Goods and Services Tax, Cess and other material statutory dues in arrears as at March 31, 2021 for a period of more than six months from the date they became payable.

-c.
-Details of dues of Income-tax, Excise Duty, Service Tax and which have not been deposited as on March 31 2021 on account of disputes are given below:
+In respect of statutory dues: - (a) Undisputed statutory dues, including Goods and Service tax, Provident Fund, Employees' State Insurance, Incometax, duty of Customs, Cess and other material statutory dues applicable to the Company have been regularly deposited by it with the appropriate authorities in all cases during the year. - There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, duty of Customs, Cess and other material statutory dues in arrears as at 31 March 2022 for a period of more than six months from the date they became payable. - (b) Details of dues of Excise Duty and Income-tax which have not been deposited as on 31 March 2022 on account of disputes are given below:

-Name of Statute Nature of Dues Forum where dispute is pending Period to which the amount relates Amount involved (₹ In crores) Amount unpaid (₹ In crores) Central Excise Act, 1944 Excise Duty on Inter unit transfer of Machinery Jurisdictional Officer 2005-06 1.52 1.52 Income Tax Act, 1961 Demand on Dividend distribution tax Joint Commissioner of Income tax, Range III 2010-11 0.03 0.03 Income Tax Act, 1961 Income tax demand payable Jurisdictional Assessing Officer 2017-18 4.57 4.57
+Name of Statute Nature of Dues Amount unpaid (Rs.
+In Crores) Period to which the amount relates Forum where dispute is pending Remarks, if any Central Excise Act, 1944 Excise Duty including penalty, on Interunit transfer of Machinery 1.52 Financial year 2005-06 Jurisdictional Officer Income Tax Act, 1961 Demand on Dividend distribution tax 0.03 Assessment year 2011-12 Joint Commissioner of Income tax Income Tax Act, 1961 Income tax demand payable 4.57 Assessment year 2018-19 Jurisdictional Assessing Officer